mercator-ocean/copernicus-marine-toolbox/README.md

 By default, after the display of the summary of the dataset subset, a download confirmation is asked.
 To skip this confirmation, use the option `--force-download`.

-#### Note about `subset_method`
+#### Note about `--subset-method` option
 By default, the `subset` feature uses the `nearest` method of xarray.
-By specifying `--subset-method strict`, you can only request dimension strictly inside the dataset, useful for **opertarional use-case**.
+By specifying `--subset-method strict`, you can only request dimension strictly inside the dataset, useful for **operational use-case**.

 #### Note about longitude range
 Options `--minimum-longitude` and `--maximum-longitude` work as follows:
 - If the result of the substraction ( `--maximum-longitude` minus `--minimum-longitude` ) is superior or equal to 360, then return the full dataset.
 - If the requested longitude range:
-  - **does not cross** the antemeridian, then return the dataset between range -180° and 180°.
+  - **does not cross** the antemeridian, then return the dataset between range -180 and 180.
-  - **does cross** the antemeridian, then return the dataset between range 0° and 360°.
+  - **does cross** the antemeridian, then return the dataset between range 0 and 360.

 Note that you can request any longitudes you want.
 A modulus is applied to bring the result between -180° and 360°.
-For example, if you request [530°, 560°], the result dataset will be in [170°, 200°].
+For example, if you request [530, 560], the result dataset will be in [170, 200].

-#### Note about `netcdf-compression-enabled` and `--netcdf-compression-level` options
+#### Note about `--netcdf-compression-enabled` and `--netcdf-compression-level` options
 When subsetting data, if you decide to write your data as a NetCDF file (which is the default behavior), then you can provide the extra option `--netcdf-compression-enabled`.
 The downloaded file will be lighter but it will take more time to write it (because of the compression task).
 If you don't provide it, the task will be faster, but the file heavier.
 Otherwise, if you decide to write your data in Zarr format (`.zarr` extension), the original compression used in the Copernicus Marine Data Store will be applied, which means that the download task will be fast **and** the file compressed.
 In that case, you cannot use the `--netcdf-compression-enabled`.